-It all depends on filtered water.
+It all comes down to filtered water.

 at friends' houses, etc., etc.).